 St. Hubert Catholic High School for Girls exists so that students may develop their God-given gifts of body, mind and spirit.
 This is accomplished through an educational experience which includes academic and spiritual programs, as well as a variety of sports and extracurricular activities.
 The academic program provides students with a diverse curriculum designed to challenge students to achieve their full potential in preparation for college and their chosen career path.

-One students enlisted in the military, two students chose other trade programs, and the remaining five chose to enter the workforce.
+3 students enlisted in the military, one student chose other trade programs, and the remaining five chose to enter the workforce.

 The minimum requirements for diploma from St. Hubert High School are 26 credits earned in grades 9-12.
 All students are required to take a minimum of six major courses per year.